Employee Resource Groups: Examples & Best Practices

 4. Develop a Structured Communication and Feedback Process

-5. Ensure Accountability and Measurement of Success
+5. Ensure Accountability and Measurements of Success

 Successful Employee Resource Groups Examples